Carrie Judd Montgomery: Pentecostalism

 When birth of American Pentecostalism arose through the Azusa Street Revival in California in 1906, Carrie, although hesitantly at first, eventually received her what Pentecostalism refers to as "Spirit baptism" in 1908, at age 50.
 Evangelist Francisco Olazábal was converted to Pentecostalism by the Montgomerys in 1916.
 This experience deeply impacted her life and spirituality and the theme of Spirit baptism became integrated into her magazine and her teaching.
 Because of her great reputation, she was used as a bridge between Evangelicals and Pentecostals.
 To the Evangelicals, she had a voice to introduce Spirit baptism to them without all the fanaticism and to the Pentecostals, she remained balanced and didn’t overemphasize the practice of speaking in tongues.
 By 1914, she was part of what would later be called the Assemblies of God, starting as a charter member before becoming an assemblies minister in 1917.
 Throughout her life, Carrie became personal friends with Charles Cullis, A.B.
 Simpson, William Booth, Minnie Abrams, Pandita Ramabai, Elizabeth Baxter, Maria Woodworth-Etter, and William J. Seymour.
 She was connected to Smith Wigglesworth, Aimee Semple McPherson, John G. Lake, Finis E. Yoakum, George Peck, and many other prominent Christian leaders in her time.
 In 1922, she published Heart Melody and her autobiography in 1936.
-She continued her ministry including involvement with the Woman's Christian Temperance Union until her death on July 26, 1946 and was succeeded by her only child, Faith Berry.
-She was buried at Evergreen Cemetery in Oakland, California.
+She continued her ministry including involvement with the Woman's Christian Temperance Union until her death on July 26, 1946, and was succeeded by her only child, Faith Berry.